The Commonwealth Electoral Act 1918 (Electoral Act) outlines the redistribution processes.

 Origins of name

-The Division of Braddon is named for Sir Edward Nicholas Coventry Braddon KCMG (1829–1904), who was an active member of the Constitutional Conventions that led to the Commonwealth of Australia.
-Between 1901 and 1904 Sir Edward Braddon was elected as one of the first Members of the House of Representatives as a member for Tasmania and later for the Division of Wilmot.
-Prior to this, Sir Edward Braddon served as Agent-General for Tasmania and was a member of the Tasmanian House of Assembly and Premier of Tasmania.
+The Electorate of Braddon is named for Sir Edward Nicholas Coventry Braddon KCMG (1829–1904), who was an active member of the Constitutional Conventions that led to the Commonwealth of Australia.
+Between 1901 and 1904 Sir Edward Braddon was elected as one of the first members of the House of Representatives as a Member for Tasmania and later for the Electorate of Wilmot.
+Prior to this, Sir Edward Braddon served as Agent-General for Tasmania and was a Member of the Tasmanian House of Assembly and Premier of Tasmania.

-The electoral division was created on 30 August 1955 and was first represented in 1955.
+The electorate was created on 30 August 1955 and was first represented in 1955.

 More information